Skip to main content

 GRANT USAGE ON WAREHOUSE ANALYSIS_WH TO ROLE AIDNN_READONLY_ROLE;

-Personal Access Token (PAT) Creation
+Create the Personal Access Token (PAT)

 ALTER USER AIDNN_SERVICE_USER ADD PAT aidnn_readonly_pat